 - 1. Carefully review the module objectives to help you focus on the information that will be covered on the exams. - 2.
 Concentrate on the reading assignments, and any additional resources provided.
 This review should include a detailed examination of any illustrative problems and examples. - Power Point Presentations (PPP) are supplementary materials.
 Reviewing them (without reading your textbook) is not good enough to learn and prepare the module assignments.
-Reading your textbook and concentrating on the graphs and examples in the chapters are essential while studying ECON 2010. - 3.
+Similarly, reviewing your assignments before taking the exams is a good idea; however, just reviewing them is not good enough to prepare for your exams since the assignments present sample questions from each chapter of your textbook.
+Therefore, reading your textbook and concentrating on the graphs and examples in the chapters are essential while studying ECON 2030. - 3.
 Put yourself on a definite schedule.
 Set aside a certain block of hours per day or week for this course and work in a place where distractions are minimal. - 4.
 Try to submit one assignment each week or at least every two weeks.
-Delays in submitting assignments usually result in lagging interest and inability to complete the course. - 5.
-No matter your ecomonics background, submitting assignments quickly (or back to back) will not prepare you sufficently for your exams. - 6.
+Delays in submitting assignments usually result in lagging interest and the inability to complete the course. - 5.
+No matter what your background is in economics, do not submit back-to-back assignments that were prepared in 3-5 minutes.
+Take your time and study your material well. - 6.
 Regardless of how you complete your graded assignments, keep in mind that module completion should not be your sole preparation for your exams.
 As with any college course, you should study for your exams by reading your textbook, going over the examples in your textbook, and reviewing your assignments.
 Make sure that you have actually learned (understand and remember) the concepts/material before you take your midterm and final exams.